 New seminar is in the making "Kaz - Architectural

-Learnings of America to Make Benefit Glorious Nation of Poland," that would
+Learnings of America to Make Benefit Glorious Nation of Poland," that

-ago, so he hardly remembers anymore.)
+was two decades ago, so he hardly remembers anymore.)
 Book your dates.

 IRS approved our application for 501(c)3 status!
 It went much smoother than